-Jambalaya – one of New Orleans’ most iconic and beloved dishes!
+Jambalaya recipe – one of New Orleans’ most iconic and beloved dishes!
 Here, a rubble of juicy plump shrimp/prawns, golden seared sausage and tender chicken jumbled up with Creole spiced tomato rice and tender vegetables.
-This easy Jambalaya recipe filled with big punchy Louisiana flavours is arguably the world’s best one pot meal!
+This easy Jambalaya is filled with big punchy Louisiana flavours is arguably the world’s best one pot meal!

 It’s chicken and rice, yes.
 PLUS smoked sausages.
 PLUS prawns (shrimp).
 PLUS bacon.
 All mixed up with rice perfectly-cooked in a Creole spiced tomato broth along with tender vegetables.
 It’s damned hard to argue Jambalaya isn’t one of THE most epic rice dishes in the world*.

 About this Jambalaya recipe

 It’s generally understood that there are two types of jambalaya – Creole and Cajun.
 Creole Jambalaya has its roots in the New Orleans area and is cooked in a tomatoey sauce, while Cajun Jambalaya is the rustic country version that omits the tomatoes and goes for a simpler approach.

 This recipe is the Creole style Jambalaya that I am more familiar with, that I ate too much of during my travels to New Orleans!

 Jambalaya is however yo’ mama cooked it

 Like many great dishes from the South, improvising and making use of what is at hand is at the heart of this dish.
 So there are broad guidelines but no hard rules around what goes into a Jambalaya – for many, it’s however your mama cooked it!

 The “holy trinity” of bell pepper, celery and onion is fairly standard.
 Meat-wise, seafood, chicken, pork, sausages, cured meat, rabbit and game can all find their way into the pot.